Greek police charged with assaulting asylum-seekers

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LESBOS ISLAND: Three Greek border patrol agents and one policeman have been charged with beating asylum-seekers outside the Kara Tepe camp in Lesbos, police sources said on Sunday.
+LESBOS ISLAND, Greece: Three Greek border patrol agents and one policeman have been charged with beating asylum-seekers outside the Kara Tepe camp in Lesbos, police sources said on Sunday.

 The four men, charged with inflicting bodily harm, torture and breaking anti-racist laws, were brought before a prosecutor on Saturday night after an investigation led by Athens’ police internal affairs unit.
 They were released pending their trial.